 Is presbyopia treatment safe?

 This is the question every single person considering life changing laser eye surgery will ask themselves.
-They will think, ‘Yes, the results are fantastic and I’ve watched hundreds of testimonials but will it be safe for me?’.
-We have been specialists in the field of presbyopia treatment and Blended Vision for many years and with this experience comes a superb safety record as well as results.
+They will think, ‘Yes, the results are excellent and I’ve watched hundreds of testimonials, but will it be safe for me?’.

 We believe coming to a single specialist centre, owned by our Medical Director and chief surgeon, has advantages for you.
 You will see the same people each time and our surgeons are usually available immediately to see and chat with you if you have any concerns.
 There is no head office that we have to report to.
 All of our attention is on your clinical care, and offered by clinicians.